-The Bible: Mormon Researcher Of Christianity History Says Last Five Centuries Suggest Truth Of Creation Story
+The Bible: Mormon Researcher Of Christian History Says Last Five Centuries Suggest Truth Of Creation Story

 “Sometimes we are embarrassed by our theology and like to talk to other Christians appropriately and maybe say ‘look how much we agree,'” Peck said.
 “I think we do agree on most things; for me, I think Mormonism has such beautiful doctrines.”

-Then Peck remarked that he loves that the god of Mormonism “is not the magic God, the Harry Potter god and that the church “need(s) some theological rigor.”
+Then Peck remarked that he loves that the god of Mormonism “is not the magic God, the Harry Potter god and that the church need[s] some theological rigor.”

 “We need to really refine and develop our Mormon doctrine as Mormon doctrine,” Peck added.
 “I love our Mormon doctrine, that it looks at deep time and evolution.”

-On accepting evolution, Jensen said that “(God) allows natural processes that allows for the diversity of life.”
+On accepting evolution, Jensen said that “(God) allows natural processes that allow for the diversity of life.”

 Jensen has an undergraduate student who has interviewed other students about how much they accepted evolution.
 At the start of a semester in Jensen’s “biology 1010 class,” 64 percent accept it at the start of the semester, but it’s at 94 percent by semester’s end, she said.